Preventing and Detecting Stockbroker Fraud

 4. Understand the true purpose of a “happiness” letter

-When a brokerage firm's reports reveal questionable account activity, many firms send a letter to a client commonly referred to as a "happiness" letter.
-The stated purpose of these letters is to inform clients of account activity — the unstated purpose is to alert the client of potential stockbroker misconduct.
-The letter often instructs the client to contact the branch manager with any questions, without clearly stating why a client might want to do so.
+When a brokerage firm’s reports reveal questionable account activity, many firms send a letter to a client commonly referred to as a “happiness” letter.
+The letter often instructs the client to contact the branch manager with any questions, without clearly stating that the transactions their account may involve questionable broker conduct.

-Recognize this letter for what it is — a warning sign that you may have been the victim of stockbroker misconduct.
+Recognize this letter for what it is – a warning sign that you may have been the victim of stockbroker misconduct.
 Contact the branch manager and inform the branch manager of your investment objectives and risk tolerance.
 Ask if there has been any account activity that is inconsistent with your investor profile.
 If the branch manager identifies problems, request that changes be made to resolve the problems.
 You also should consider having an investment fraud lawyer review the letter.

 5. Address Questionable Activity Immediately

-Delays in contacting a broker or branch manager about account-related problems can decrease the possibility of bringing a later legal claim for stock fraud or stockbroker misconduct.
+Delays in contacting a broker or branch manager about account-related problems can decrease the possibility of bringing a successful claim for investment fraud or stockbroker misconduct.
 If you suspect questionable activity, address issues with brokers and branch managers as soon as possible.
 Document your concerns in writing.

 6. Close the Account

-Last, but certainly not least, if you identify broker misconduct, close your accounts and find another broker, and seek the advice of an experience securities fraud lawyer.
+Last, but certainly not least, if you identify broker misconduct, close your account, find another broker, and seek the advice of an experience securities fraud lawyer.

-For a free initial consultation about how to recover financially after investment losses, contact an experienced securities fraud lawyer at a DKR office in Miami or West Palm Beach.
-We represent investors in Florida and nationwide in claims to recoup investment losses due to stockbroker and brokerage firm misconduct and securities and stock fraud.
+For a free initial consultation about how to recover your investment losses, contact an experienced securities fraud lawyer at Dimond Kaplan & Rothstein.
+We represent investors throughout the United States to recoup investment losses due to stockbroker and brokerage firm misconduct and securities fraud.
 Call 888.578.6255 to discuss your claim.